 Skip to 1 minute and 51 secondsChronic, diffuse inflammation states are marked by an increase of some specific molecular signals , called interleukins, and these molecules can cross the blood-brain barrier in different ways once in the brain, they interfere with numerous brain functions – for instance, by disrupting the availability of serotonin a neurotransmitter involved in functions such as feeding regulation, mood and sleeping.
 At the same time, interleukins can cause neurotoxicity and cell death in the brain by increasing the level of another neurotransmitter, glutamate.
 What this means is that our diets can be a cause of a chronic inflammation state in our body, and inflammation can, in turn, affect the functioning of our brains, Causing symptoms such as fatigue, cognitive impairment, depressed mood and sleep disturbances.

-Skip to 3 minutes and 1 secondThe inflammatory state can also directly affect the hypothalamus – a structure that is involved in the regulation of appetite and bodily weight.
+Skip to 2 minutes and 55 secondsThe inflammatory state can also directly affect the hypothalamus – a structure that is involved in the regulation of appetite and bodily weight.
 This could lead to increased weight, which will cause more inflammatory response and make it harder to break the inflammaging downwards spiral.
 Is there anything we can do to avoid slipping further down the spiral?
-Since inflammation is the central element of the mechanism we are describing, one early approach was to test anti-inflammatory drugs, such as aspirin.
+One early approach was to test anti-inflammatory drugs, such as aspirin.
 Even if the results of studies in men are mixed, it seems that these drugs can lower the inflammatory state and therefore, in theory, reduce the probability of illnesses such as diabetes or neurodegenerative diseases.

 Inflammaging, foods and the brain